TheTimewaster/th-components-starter/README.md

 * ✌️ uses Vue 3 with setup script syntax
 * 💪 exports typed props, slot props and events for components
 * 🛠 can be extended with utilities and composables
-* ✨ pre configured ESlint and Prettier
+* ✨ pre configured ESlint with Prettier integration
-* ⚡️ uses vite as dev server and build tool
+* ⚡️ powered by Vite as build tool
 * 🧩 support for ES6 imports and fully tree shakable
 * 🎨 components use SCSS as CSS preprocessor